Camp Livingston Operating Guide 2021: A Summer of Success

 We will be continually updating our operations and program procedures based on our community’s health at various points during the session.
 Based on the testing results and best available health standards at the time, we hope to shift to a more traditional Camp Livingston program model with traditional activity choices and programming.
 This would mean a loosening of restrictions, allowing campers to participate in activities with other campers from their village while still maintaining public health measures.

-We are making slight modifications to our programming to ensure health and safety of our camp community.
+We have made slight modifications to our programming to ensure health and safety of our camp community.
 Each activity area will have plans that follow all ACA, CDC, and other recommendations.
 We are adding temporary structures to provide shelter for activity spaces and to accommodate more outdoor program areas and rainy day activities.

-When groups are indoors or if not able to maintain distance, everyone will be masked.
+When groups are indoors or if not able to maintain distance, everyone may be masked.